A New Story About Fear

 The Nervous System Meets the Divine

-Place your hand on your heart and the other on your belly.
+Place one hand on your heart and the other on your belly.

-Breathe slowly, like you’re listening to life itself.
+Breathe slowly, listen to it like you’re listening to life itself.

-Breathing begins.
-Humming starts.
-Your system softens, and then, a whisper rises not from your thoughts, but from your inner being.
+Then, a whisper rises, not from your thoughts, but from your inner being:

 “Let the breath be a prayer, and the prayer be a breath.”